 Train tickets include both a self-guided tour of the museum and the scenic waterfront train ride, a 3-mile round trip route along the Eastern Promenade of Casco Bay that lasts approximately 35 minutes.
 Both open air cars and enclosed cars are available depending on the season, and the train crew and/or museum docents provide historical information aboard the ride.

 Pet Policy: Pets are welcome during our regular-service train rides provided they are on a leash and well-behaved.
-They are welcome on the grounds but not allowed in the buildings.
+They are also welcome on the grounds, but not allowed in the buildings.

 Location: 409 S Perry Street, Titusville, PA 16354

-Pet friendly train rides on the Oil Creek & Titusville Railroad departs Perry Street Station in Titusville, Pennsylvania.
+Pet friendly train rides on the Oil Creek & Titusville Railroad depart Perry Street Station in Titusville, Pennsylvania.
 It is less than a half day’s drive from Buffalo, Cleveland, Pittsburgh, and Youngstown, and only an hour from Erie, Pennsylvania.

-This 3-hour round trip gives you the chance to learn about the history of the Pennsylvania oil industry, and keep an eye out for bald eagles, ducks, deer, and possibly a black bear.
+On this 3-hour round-trip ride, you’ll learn about the history of Pennsylvania’s oil industry while you watch for bald eagles, ducks, deer, and possibly a black bear.

 Pet Policy: Dogs can ride the train for a $5.00 fee.
 An ‘On-Train Pet Policy’ waiver must be signed, and someone must stay with the dog at your seat; you cannot walk about the train with your dog.
 Pets cannot accompany you for any of the Special Events or during the month of October due to space limitations.

 Just 60 miles from Philadelphia, the Reading Blue Mountain & Northern Railroad runs between Reading, Port Clinton, and Jim Thorpe, in what is known as “The Switzerland of America.”
 With an approximately 3 hour layover, you’ll have time to explore the attractions in historic downtown Jim Thorpe.
 You can also coordinate an excursion on the Lehigh Gorge Scenic Railway through the magnificent Lehigh Gorge.